SteGriff/CellServe/README.md

  0. Add it to the in-memory cache
  0. Attempt to run the thread-safe queue digestion
  0. The queue digestion processes all Adds

+## License

+See LICENSE file.

+If you require an enterprise license or support for this software, please contact me using `github at stegriff co uk`